hkucs-makerlab/bluetooth-example-app/README.md

 * multiple modules in android studio project - exampleApp and libBT
 * multiple activites - main activity and scanning bluetooth device activity
 * organizes java classes into different packages for different purposes.
-* fragments for static and dynamic UI - front page fragment and the control fragment
 * implmentment of custom view - protocol selection spinner
+* using fragments for static and dynamic UI - front page fragment and the control fragment
 * using Timer and TimerTask for periodical data trasmssion
 * using constraint layout to layout UI views by Android UI editor
 * using RecycleView to hold scanned BlueTooth remote devices